davidhertz7/VoltMart_Exploratory_Analysis/README.md

 * NA and EMEA stands for 80% of the companys total revenue from 2019 to 2022, Top country US make up for about 45% of total revenue.
-Primary contributor to NAs dominance in both Sales Revenue( and order count.
+Primary contributor to NAs dominance in both Sales Revenue and order count.

 * All regions exhibit similar dips in 2021 and 2022, indicating global / macro trend.
 NA responsible for the big dip in Feb 2021 - 300K of the the total dip 550K

 * In japan($393) and Netherlands($289) people purchase on average the most expensive products.
-Lowest AOV Austrailia($204) and Spain($223).
+Lowest AOV in Austrailia($204) and Spain($223).

 * **44 countries make each less than $1000 in revenue From 2019 to 2020**, total revenue for all these countries are just 16K, AOV  $155, and only 108 in total orders.
 Look into maybe reallocate Marketing efforts from these countries to more profitable countries and regions.